MDAnalysis/MDAnalysis.github.io/pages/conduct.md

 MDAnalysis strives to ensure a welcoming, inclusive space for all.
 As a [*NumFOCUS*](https://numfocus.org/) sponsored project, we fully support their [*Diversity & Inclusion in Scientific Computing*](https://numfocus.org/programs/diversity-inclusion) (DISC) mission and abide by their Diversity Statement:

-> *NumFOCUS welcomes and encourages participation in our community by people of all backgrounds and identities.
-We are committed to promoting and sustaining a culture that values mutual respect, tolerance, and learning, and we work together as a community to help each other live out these values.*
+> *"NumFOCUS welcomes and encourages participation in our community by people of all backgrounds and identities.
+We are committed to promoting and sustaining a culture that values mutual respect, tolerance, and learning, and we work together as a community to help each other live out these values."*

 ## Reporting